apache/pulsar/site2/docs/tiered-storage-aliyun.md

     >
     > * If you are running Pulsar in a bare-metal cluster, make sure that `offloaders` tarball is unzipped in every broker's Pulsar directory.
     >
-    > * If you are running Pulsar in Docker or deploying Pulsar using a Docker image (such as K8s and DCOS), you can use the `apachepulsar/pulsar-all` image instead of the `apachepulsar/pulsar` image. `apachepulsar/pulsar-all` image has already bundled tiered storage offloaders.
+    > * If you are running Pulsar in Docker or deploying Pulsar using a Docker image (such as K8s and DCOS), you can use the `apachepulsar/pulsar-all` image.
+The `apachepulsar/pulsar-all` image has already bundled tiered storage offloaders.

 ## Configuration